TheRickyroy/astronauts-for-autism/README.md

 1. Login to your GitHub profile.
 2. Navigate to the Code Institute Full Template
 3. Click the dropdown for 'Use this template' and select "Create a new repository"
-4. Generate the necessary name and description for your repo and clicc 'Create repository from template'
+4. Generate the necessary name and description for your repo and click 'Create repository from template'
-5. Navigate to the new reop and click the green 'Open' button with the Gitpod logo<br>
+5. Navigate to the new repo and click the green 'Open' button with the Gitpod logo<br>
 **IMPORTANT - This button should only be clicked once to generate the new IDE workspace**
 6. You can now work on your repository within the Code Institute Gitpod IDE workspace